-22. Not applying sling for upper extremity wound.1 each infraction upper arm, elbows, lower arm, and wrists.
-Triangular slings are required for all wounds of upper extremities, including shoulder and armpit wounds.
+22. Not applying sling for upper extremity wound.

+A sling and swathe are required for musculoskeletal injuries to the shoulder, upper arm, elbows, lower arm, and wrists.
 Slings will not be required for upper extremity burns/deep cold injuries.
-However, if a burn/deep cold injury and musculoskeletal injuries wound and/orfracture/dislocation are present on the same upper extremity, a sling shall be applied.
+However, if a burn/deep cold injury and musculoskeletal injuries are present on the same upper extremity, a sling shall be applied.
+1 each infraction